 So far, the analysis has been done taking group size as fixed.
-When group size is fixed, small cells are a finite sample problem that disappears asymptotically.
-To account for this phenomenon asymptotically, in this section I will generalize this setting to allow group size to grow with the sample size.
-The goal is to answer the question of how large can groups be, relative to the total sample size, to allow for valid estimation and inference.
-More formally, I will provide conditions for consistency and asymptotic normality in a setting in which group size is allowed to grow with the sample size.
-The key issue will be to ensure that the number of observations in all cells grows to infinity as the sample size increases.
-It is important to clarify that this setup is not intended to model a population in which groups are effectively infinitely large, but as a statistical device to approximate the distribution of estimators in a finite sample when the number of parameters can be ``moderately'' large, in a sense that will be made more precise in this section.
-The case with fixed group size will be shown to be a particular case in this setting.
+When group size is fixed, small cells are a finite sample problem that disappears as the sample grows.
+To account for this phenomenon asymptotically, in this section I will generalize this setting and consider double-array asymptotics in which the group size is allowed to grow with the sample size.
+The goal is to answer the question of how large groups can be relative to the total sample size to allow for valid estimation and inference.
+The key issue to obtain consistency and asymptotic normality will be to ensure that the number of observations in all cells grows sufficiently fast as the sample size increases.
+This setup is not intended to model a population in which groups are effectively infinitely large, but as a statistical device to approximate the distribution of estimators in finite samples when the number of parameters can be ``moderately'' large, in a sense that will be made more precise in this section.
+The case with fixed group size is a particular case of this setting.

-In addition, I will relax the assumption of exchangeability to allow for a general treatment of potential outcomes.
-This generalization will allow me to analyze the role of different potential outcome restrictions and different choices of parameters of interest in the asymptotic properties of the proposed estimators.